 The proposed bill aims to establish the Southern Coalfield Resiliency and Revitalization Program in West Virginia, specifically targeting Boone, Logan, McDowell, Mingo, and Wyoming counties.
 This program is designed to address the economic challenges faced by these areas due to the decline of the coal industry, exacerbated by federal regulations.
-The bill outlines the creation of a Revitalization Council, which will coordinate efforts among state government, educational institutions, and private sectors to provide technical, agricultural, and economic assistance.
-The program is set to last for five years and will focus on inventorying existing resources, developing strategies to stimulate economic activity, and facilitating economic development incentives for businesses in the region.
+The bill outlines the creation of a Revitalization Council, which will coordinate efforts among state government, educational institutions, and private sectors to provide technical and economic assistance.
+The program is set to last for five years and will focus on inventorying existing resources, developing strategies to stimulate economic activity, and prioritizing the use of West Virginia's natural resources and industries.

 Committee Substitute: 5B-2R-1, 5B-2R-2, 5B-2R-3, 5B-2R-4, 5B-2R-5, 5B-2R-6, 5B-2R-7, 5B-2R-8, 5B-2R-9, 5B-2R-10